spmallette/java-dse-driver/manual/statements/prepared/README.md

 ```

 You can use named setters even if the query uses anonymous parameters;
-Cassandra will name the parameters after the column they apply to:
+DSE will name the parameters after the column they apply to:

 ```java
 BoundStatement bound = ps1.bind()